 There is no statutory right of appeal against the refusal of a Street Collection Permit.
 Should you wish to challenge the Licensing Authorities decision, you will have to apply to the High Court for a review of the decision.

 We would always advise that in the event of a complaint the first contact is made with the promoter - preferably in the form a letter (with proof of delivery).

-For full information on the EU Services Directive and Points of Single Contact for other member states: the European Commission.
+Full information on the EU Services Directive and Points of Single Contact for other member states, from the European Commission.